 The Renewables Obligation (RO) supports large scale renewable electricity projects in the UK.
 The scheme came into effect in England, Wales and Scotland in 2002 and in Northern Ireland in 2005.
 It is governed by three separate RO Orders to reflect the responsibilities of the devolved administrations.
-Generally there is consistency between the obligations as there is a UK-wide market for Renewables Obligation Certificates (ROCs).
+Generally, there is consistency between the obligations as there is a UK-wide market for Renewables Obligation Certificates (ROCs).

-The RO places an obligation on suppliers in the UK to source a proportion of their supply to customers from eligible renewable sources.
+The RO places an obligation on suppliers in the UK to provide a specified number of ROCs per MWh of electricity supplied.
 The obligation is set annually by the UK and devolved governments.
 It is based on a prediction of the amount of electricity that will be supplied in the UK and the number of ROCs that Ofgem will issue to eligible renewable generators.